-The 2023 CHNA research included qualitative primary source research methods and secondary sources to determine health trends and disparities affecting the residents of Rockcastle County.
-The steering committee used a priority ranking system to create the 2023 CHNA community survey, which was disseminated throughout the community.
+The 2025 CHNA research included qualitative primary source research methods and secondary sources to determine health trends and disparities affecting the residents of Rockcastle County.
+The steering committee used a priority ranking system to create the 2025 CHNA community survey, which was disseminated throughout the community.
 After all survey data was obtained, the steering committee reviewed and analyzed that data, along with the secondary source data, and through a series of ranking exercises, developed a profile of priority areas to best address the health disparities identified.
-This profile will guide the organization's healthcare services and improvement efforts over the next three years.
+This profile will serve as a guide for the organization's healthcare services and improvement efforts over the next three years.